openwisp/openwisp-notifications/docs/user/notification-preferences.rst

 organized by notification type and organization, allowing users to tailor their notification experience by opting to receive updates only from specific organizations or notification types.

+Users can access and manage their notification preferences by visiting the ``/notification/preferences/``.
+Alternatively, this page can also be accessed directly from the notification widget.

 Notification settings are automatically generated for all notification types and organizations for every user.
 Superusers have the ability to